wr0. Course introduction

 Here are the basic guidelines for a cooking recipe.

-1. Show the finished product
+1. Show the finished product or result

 2. Ingredients you will need or comes included with your project